 Short answer: The AirTag’s battery can last about a year.
 This approximation is based on the average usage per day.

 The AirTag’s battery can last about a year.
-This approximation is based on the average usage per day.
+This approximation is based on the average daily usage.

-According to Apple’s website, average usages include four play sound events and one Precision Finding event per day.
+According to Apple’s website, the average daily usage includes four play sound events and one Precision Finding event.

-There are several factors that can affect the battery life of an Apple AirTag:
+Several factors can affect the battery life of an Apple AirTag:

-- One of the most significant factors is the frequency of usage.
-The more frequently you use your AirTag, the faster it will drain the battery.
+- The more frequently you use your AirTag, the faster the battery will drain.

 - The choice of replacement battery manufacturer also impacts the battery life of your AirTag.
-Opting for high-quality replacement batteries can ensure a longer lifespan for your AirTag.
+Opt for a high-quality replacement.

-Alternatively, you can also check the battery level of your AirTag at any time by opening the Find My app on your iPhone or iPad and selecting the AirTag.
+Plus, you can check the battery level anytime by opening the Find My app on your iPhone or iPad and choosing the AirTag.
+The app will show you precisely how much battery life is left.

 How to conserve AirTag battery power